 OmniWatch’s practice of sharing user data for targeted advertising purposes is a notable concern, as it could expose personal information to unnecessary risks.

-Which identity theft protection has better compatibility and customer service?
+Which identity theft protection has better customer service?

 Aura offers additional contact options, including live chat, as well as 24/7 customer support.